Commifreak/yii2-ldap-auth/README.md

     domain
   * `$onlyActiveAccounts` lets you decide whether you only want active or all accounts to be returned. defaults to false!
+* `updateAttributes` lets you update the user attributes
+  * `$attributes` The attribute (array keys are the attribute names, the array values are the attribute values)
+  * `$dn` The DN which should be updated - if not provided, the eventually previous examined one will be used.

 ## Example